 - 1 cup sugar

 - 1 cup flour (all-purpose)

 Place rack in middle of oven and heat it to 325 F. Coat a 9-inch springform pan with cooking spray, place a parchment circle in the bottom, and spray again.
 Or do the same with a 13x9-inch pan.

 Place 7 egg yolks in one bowl and 7 egg whites in another bowl.
 Add 1/2 cup sugar to each bowl and beat whites until stiff but not dry, and beat yolks until thick and light.
 Fold whites into yolks.
 Using a sieve, sprinkle 1 cup flour over eggs in three additions and fold in, trying not to deflate the batter.
 Mix in melted butter.
 Bake 25-35 minutes or until toothpick tests done.
 Remove from oven and let cool completely in pan.

-When ready to assemble a torte, invert sponge onto a parchment-lined work surface and peel off parchment paper sponge was baked on.
-Slice into 3 layers and fill.
+When ready to assemble a torte, invert sponge onto a parchment-lined work surface and peel off the parchment paper the sponge was baked on.
+Slice into three layers and fill.